 Or maybe you want to make a very large project, so you break that large painting down into sketches and research and studies.

-Making goals that you can meet each month will help you stay encouraged, boost your confidence, and increase your desire to meet more goals.
+When it comes to making New Years resolutions for artists, make goals that you can meet each month will help you stay encouraged, boost your confidence, and increase your desire to meet more goals.

 3. Schedule Time to Paint